Constitution & By-Laws

 Section 5:

-A. President: It shall be the duty of the President to preside at all meetings of TCA and of the Executive Committee, to appoint committees and committee chairpersons with the approval of the Executive Committee; to serve as a liaison between TCA and all related organizations; to serve as ex-officio member of all standing committees; to attend Southern States Communication Association’s annual conference; and to perform other duties usually attached to the office of President, including supervision of the annual nomination and election process.
+A. President: It shall be the duty of the President to preside at all meetings of TCA and of the Executive Committee, to appoint committees and committee chairpersons with the approval of the Executive Committee; to serve as a liaison between TCA and all related organizations; to serve as ex-officio member of all standing committees; undertake initiatives designed to increase membership, and to perform other duties usually attached to the office of President, including supervision of the annual nomination and election process.

-B. President-Elect: It shall be the duty of the President-Elect to plan the program for the fall conference for the annual meeting following his/her election (e.g. elected in spring of 1999 to plan fall 2000 meeting); to attend the Southern States Communication Association’s annual conference; and to assist the President with the total work of TCA as the President may assign.
-The President-Elect shall become President at the fall conference, the year following his/her election (i.e. a person elected in spring 1999 ascends to the office of President at the annual business meeting in 2000), or when the President is unable to serve.
+B. President-Elect: It shall be the duty of the President-Elect to plan the program for the fall conference for the annual meeting following his/her election (e.g. elected in spring of 2025 to plan fall 2026 meeting) and to assist the President and Executive Director with the total work of TCA as may be assigned. he President-Elect shall become President at the fall conference, the year following his/her election (i.e. a person elected in spring 2025 ascends to the office of President at the annual business meeting in 2026), or when the President is unable to serve.

-D. Immediate Past President: It shall be the duty of the Immediate Past President to chair the Membership Committee; to undertake initiatives designed to increase membership; and to attend the annual meeting of the Southern States Communication Association.
+D. Immediate Past President: It shall be the duty of the Immediate Past President to chair the Membership Committee and undertake initiatives designed to increase membership.
 The Immediate Past President shall also chair a selection committee that will sponsor a competition among students and [solicit a panel of three judges to select] the outstanding undergraduate, masters, and Ph.
 D. level research papers submitted [and accepted for presentation at the conference.]
 These papers shall be recognized appropriately and presented in a special program at the annual conference.

 F. Webmaster: It shall be the duty of the Webmaster to maintain and update the Tennessee Communication Association’s website as needed.